cloudysideup/ai4se-presentation/slides.md

 ---
 # Organizing Code and Development

-- create functionality boundaries in your system
+- Create functionality boundaries in your system
-- requirements gathered translated into
+- Requirements gathered translated into
-  - system structure
+  - System structure
-  - components
+  - Components
-  - integrations
+  - Integrations

 ---
 layout: image-right